mbeggas/M1IoT-interruptlab/timer_interrupt/README.md

 ![Timer/Counter TCNT1 register ](../assets/9_TCNT1.jpg)

-If we prescale for 256 how to calcule the time TOV1 interrupt occured
+If we prescale for 256 how to calculate the time TOV1 interrupt occurred

 Given the Atmegra328P clock is 16 MH = $16.10^6$ Hz = $16.10^6~s^{-1}$